nationalarchives/tdr-create-db-users/README.md

 Create the database if it doesn't exist.
 It will need the correct username and password.
 You can use docker

-`docker run --name postgres-db-users -e POSTGRES_PASSWORD=password -e POSTGRES_USER=tdr -e POSTGRES_DB=consignmentapi -d -p 5432:5432 postgres`
+`docker run --name postgres-db-users -e POSTGRES_PASSWORD=password -e POSTGRES_USER=tdr -e POSTGRES_DB=consignmentapi -d -p 5432:5432 postgres:14.4`

 Connect to the local database